 • Applications for section 17 support

-• Complaints over conditions, or repairs
+• Complaints over conditions

 Newham Health visitors